Event

 .

-In Sequent Events are simple data objects with logical names describing what happened.
+In Sequent, Events are simple data objects with logical names describing what happened.

-In Sequent Events subclass from Sequent::Event
+Events inherit from Sequent::Event

-you get 2 extra attributes: aggregate_id
+, which adds 2 extra attributes: aggregate_id

 and sequence_number